-Jeremy lectures widely in the area of Contentious Trusts and Estates.
-Jeremy is also named in Band 1 in the Contentious Trusts section of Chambers Directory and as one of the Leading Individuals in the same field in the Legal 500 directory.
-Jeremy is a member of both ACTAPS and STEP.
+Jeremy lectures widely in the area of contentious trusts and estates.
+He is also named in Band 1 in the Contentious Trusts section of Chambers Directory and as one of the Leading Individuals in the same field in the Legal 500 directory.

 Recent work highlights and reported cases include:

-- FHR Europe Ventures LLP and others v Cedar Capital Partners LLC and Others.
+• FHR Europe Ventures LLP and others v Cedar Capital Partners LLC and Others UKSC 45